martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-workflows/index.md

 ---

-> "I can't believe how much you get done,and running your family with children." - a few colleagues
+> "I can't believe how much you get done, and running your family with children." - a few colleagues

 In this article I want to tell you about the workflows and habits that got me started with podcasting and how to keep blogging regularly.
 I will also share some of my personal goals for 2026 and new workflows I have or will adopt.